Bannaventa: Rediscovery

 In 1970 the site was photographed from the air.
 This revealed the position of the street which was more true north-south as it bisected the town, and the outline of the town mostly to the west of the A5.
 The settlement was enclosed by an imperfect square (distended to the south-east) with broad rounded corners, bounded by a series of three sets of banks and ditches.
 The enclosed town measured 13.5 acres.
 In the enclosure lies evidence of the wooden buildings which made up most of the town.

+During 2016 and 2017, a community archaeological survey project, led by Stephen Young and Fred Kay, conducted a geophysical survey of areas around the Roman site.
+This revealed that the outermost of the three banks only followed the inner ones on two sides.
+On the north and east it extended well beyond the inner enclosure, to create a significantly larger town boundary, enclosing some 11 ha.
+The previously identified walls occupied the south-western section, and were imposed at a later date.
+The archaeologists suggested that the outer banks are the earlier town boundary, probably dating to the end of the first century, to perform a dual role of introducing Roman town life to the area, and providing the hospitality and logistics needs of the empire's communication network.
+The smaller walled area was built in the late 3rd century AD, to make a more defensible 'Posting Station', for both local taxation and Watling Street postal purposes.
+This perhaps reflected a period of unrest and a need for greater protection.
+The survey also revealed evidence of a suburb a little to the south of the walled town, suggestive of a prosperous and unprotected habitation, and a reminder that contradictory trends can be found in close proximity.
+Additional information on some of the internal roads was also gained, indicating that it has no military-style grid pattern, and thus may have always been a civilian establishment.

 Current status

 Nothing obviously Roman now remains above ground and has no public access, and is privately owned and is a field.
 It is a Scheduled Ancient Monument.

 Similarity to name of Saint Patrick's birthplace

 Saint Patrick, patron saint of Ireland, tells us in his Confession that he had been born in a settlement called Bannavem Taburniae.
 The location is unknown, but could be a variant of Bannaventa.
 This led at least one historian of this county to opine that Patrick was born at Bannaventa.

 However an early Life of Patrick describes his birthplace as "near the western sea", easing the rest of Patrick's confession that he was carried into slavery in Ireland by Irish raiders.
 Likewise, per co-authors of a scholarly national typography of 1979, the suffix "Taburniae" is likely to distinguish it from Bannaventa.
+An alternative contender is the village of Banwen, in South Wales, where an annual procession is held to mark the possibility.